Five Star Final: Plot

 Randall sends reporters Ziggie and Carmody to cover the Townsend apartment.
-The Townsends, hoping to prevent the revelation of the full story and save the marriage, make separate appeals for help.
-Mr. Townsend visits the church rector, who promises support, and Nancy phones Randall, begging him to drop the story, but he refuses, telling her that it is too late.
+Nancy and Michael, hoping to prevent the revelation of the full story and save the marriage, make separate appeals for help: Michael visits the church rector, who promises support; Nancy phones Randall, begging him to drop the story, but he refuses, telling her that it is too late.
 Nancy kills herself by taking poison, and Michael comes home and discovers her body in the bathroom.
-When Jenny and Philip visit soon after, Michael does not inform them of the suicide and pretends to have a phone conversation with Nancy.
-After sending Jenny and Philip away, he enters the bathroom and also commits suicide.
+When Jenny and Philip visit soon afterward, Michael does not inform them of the suicide, feigning a phone conversation with Nancy.
+After sending Jenny and Philip away, telling him he and Nancy will meet the at the church, he enters the bathroom and also commits suicide.
 Carmody and Ziggie climb into the apartment from the fire escape.
 When they open the bathroom door, they take a photograph and call the information into Randall, who wants the story for the five-star final.

 The next day, Phillip's parents tell Jenny that the wedding will be called off, but Phillip arrives and defies them.
 Randall gets drunk and feels like a murderer.
 He tells the night desk to drop the story.

 Hinchecliff is leery of the bad publicity that may result from the inquest, but his underlings are thrilled at the upsurge in numbers and want to offer Jenny $1,200 for the rights to tell her mother's story.
 Randall opposes the idea.
 Jenny visits the paper and demands that the men tell her why they killed her mother.
 A guilt-ridden and disgusted Randall tells her that they were killed for the purpose of circulation.
 Jenny points a gun at Randall but Philip appears just in time to prevent her from pulling the trigger.
 Phillip then angrily delivers a chilling speech that ends: "You've grown rich on filth and no one's ever dared rise up and crush you out."
 He threatens to hunt them down and kill them if his wife's name is ever mentioned in the paper again.